Application Architecture

 That’s the entire stack of a Holochain hApp.
 Let’s review, this time from the inside out:

-- A zome is a module that contains executable code and exposes some of its functions as an API.
+1. A zome is a module that contains executable code and exposes some of its functions as an API.
+Integrity zomes define data types, while coordinator zomes define core application logic.

-- One or more zomes are bundled into a DNA, which is like a microservice that defines all the rules for a specific set of functionality.
+2. One or more zomes are bundled into a DNA, which is like a microservice that defines all the rules for a given network.

-- A DNA comes alive as a cell, running on behalf of a participant.
+3. A DNA comes alive as a cell bound to an agent ID, running on behalf of a participant.

-- One or more cells are slotted into a hApp, which makes up an application’s back end.
+4. One or more cells are slotted into roles in a hApp, which makes up an application’s back end.

-- A participant’s conductor hosts the hApps she uses, mediating local and network access to them.
+5. A participant’s conductor hosts the hApps she uses, mediating local and network access to them and executing their code.

-- The participant’s clients access the hApp via the conductor’s local RPC interface, while the conductor allows the hApp to communicate with other participants’ copies of the hApp running in their conductors.
+6. The participant’s clients access the hApp via the conductor’s local RPC interface, while the conductor also allows the hApp to communicate with other participants’ cells that belong to the same networks.

 Key takeaways